squid-cache/squid-cache.github.io/docs/Features/AddonHelpers.md

 Squid expects response messages with the following syntax:

-    result SP size SP body SOH
+    [request-ID SP] result SP size SP body SOH

-... where `SP` is an ASCII space character, `SOH` is an ASCII Start of Heading character (with the value of 1), and the other three fields are documented below.
+... where `SP` is an ASCII space character, `SOH` is an ASCII Start of Heading character (with the value of 1), and the other fields are documented below.

 :warning: The `body` field usually contains new line characters.
 Use the `size` field to find the end of the body.

+- request-ID: An unsigned positive 64-bit decimal number equal to the `request-ID` field of the corresponding helper request.
+This field must be sent when (and only when) the `concurrency=N` helper configuration option is used with `N` values grater than 1.

 - result: A string matching one of the following codes: